Art Robinson: 2010 congressional election

 In May 2010, Robinson won the Republican primary for Oregon's 4th congressional district, taking 79% of the vote to businesswoman Jaynee Germond's 20%.
 He faced Democratic incumbent Peter DeFazio in the November 2010 general election.

 Six weeks before the election, $600,000 worth of TV advertisements started to appear in the district, portraying his opponent as "a puppet of the Democratic leadership".
 It was later revealed that the advertisements, reportedly a surprise to Robinson, were paid for by conservative billionaire hedge fund manager Robert Mercer.
 (Mercer provided "six-figure financial support" to Robinson again in 2012 and 2014.)

 Robinson was defeated by 145,091 votes (53.6%) to 120,307 (44.5%) but it was the "best performance" by a Republican in the district "in decades".
 Robinson vowed to try again in 2012.

 2012 congressional election

 Robinson, running unopposed, became the Republican nominee for Oregon's 4th congressional district, to again face incumbent DeFazio, who had defeated Robinson's son Matthew in a landslide in the Democratic primary.
 In the general election, DeFazio defeated Robinson by 212,866 votes (59.1%) to 140,549 (39%).

 2014 congressional election

 Robinson ran for a third time for Oregon's 4th congressional district in 2014.
-He was unopposed in the Republican primary and faced another rematch with DeFazio in the general election, who was unopposed in the Democratic primary.
+He was unopposed in the Republican primary and faced another rematch in the general election with DeFazio, who was unopposed in the Democratic primary.
 Robinson lost the election with 116,534 votes to DeFazio's 181,624.